-When the payment for a subscription fails, you will receive an email notification (unless you deactivate the option) as well as a notification within the platform.
+When the payment for a subscription fails, you will receive an email notification (unless you deactivate the option).

-If you don’t have enough available balance in your Cledara account, your payments will not go through.
+If you don't have enough available balance in your Cledara account, your payment will not go through.

 Check if shorter statement cycles are available to you.
 We support monthly, weekly, and daily statement cycles, and the more frequently you repay, the more frequently your available balance is replenished, and hence the more you can spend.